by David Piney.

 society is just."

-God bless the soul of one of Canada's greatest leaders, the
+God bless the legacy of one of Canada's greatest leaders, the